waughsh/waughsh.github.io/_posts/2016-06-11-Decoder-With-Beam-Search.md

 ---
 published: false
+layout: post
-title: Decoder With Beam Search in Machine Translation
+title: Decoder With Beam Search
 ---

 In this article we compose an introduce some recent techniques with Decoder mostly used in Machine Translation.